How to Prepare Hojicha

 Preparing Traditional Hojicha

-Prepare hojicha by adding 2 tablespoons of the roasted green tea leaves into an infuser or a teapot.
-Heat filtered water to 90°C, and pour 250 ml of water over the hojicha in a circular motion.
-Let the hojicha steep for only 15-30 seconds.
-For Hojicha Gold Roast, add only 2 teaspoons of and let steep for 30-60 seconds.
+Prepare hojicha by adding 8 grams of roasted green tea into a teapot or a tea infuser.
+Heat filtered water to 80°C (175°F), and pour 240 ml of water over the hojicha in a circular motion.
+Let the hojicha steep for only 30 seconds.

-Set the infuser aside, and save the tea leaves for a second steep.
-If using a traditional Japanese tea pot with a built-in strainer at the spout, divide the hojicha evenly among your cups.
-Carefully pour out every last drop of hojicha, and save the tea leaves for another steep.
+If using a traditional Japanese teapot (kyusu) with a built-in strainer at the spout, divide the hojicha evenly among your tea cups.
+Carefully pour out every last drop of hojicha, and save the tea leaves for the next steep.

 Enjoy the smoky aroma of hojicha, as you sip on your roasted green tea.
 Let it cool to bring out hojicha’s natural sweetness as the flavor deepens.

-Prepare iced Hojicha Dark Roast by adding 4 tablespoons (or 4 teaspoons for Hojicha Gold Roast) of the roasted green tea leaves into an infuser or a teapot.
-Heat filtered water to 90°C, and pour 250 ml of water over the hojicha in a circular motion.
-Let the hojicha steep for 15-30 seconds (or 30-60 seconds for Hojicha Gold Roast).
-Pour the hojicha over ice for a refreshing summer drink.
+Prepare iced hojicha by adding 10 grams of roasted green tea leaves into a teapot or a tea infuser.
+Heat filtered water to 80°C (175°F), and pour 240 ml of water over the hojicha in a circular motion.
+Let the hojicha steep for 60 seconds.
+Pour the hojicha over ice cubes for a refreshing summer drink.
 View the full recipe for Hojicha Iced Tea.

-Skip the ice and experience the naturally sweet flavor of slow-chilled hojicha.
-After preparing hojicha traditionally, cool the first or second steep of hojicha on the counter.
+Skip the ice to experience the naturally sweet flavor of slow-chilled hojicha.
+After preparing loose leaf hojicha, cool the tea on the counter for a few minutes.
 Then place the hojicha in the fridge to create the perfect drink for a warm day.
 Since hojicha is low in caffeine, it can be sipped anytime.